Lawyer opinion: why do immigrant children need citizenship of their parents ’native countries

 The most relevant is the registration of Russian citizenship to Russian girls who have married Americans.
 Often they become hostages of abusive relationships, sometimes not having the opportunity to go home with a child.
 Therefore, some particularly advanced Russian wives of Americans prefer to give birth to a child in Russia, where even with different citizenship of the parents, the child will acquire Russian citizenship by birth.
 Well, US citizenship from such a child will not go anywhere with an American father.

-Another plus that many do not think about is the presence of citizenship of their native country helps to minimize taxes when entering the inheritance.
-For example, a year ago, a U.S. citizen turned to me, whose father died tragically, leaving a luxurious mansion on the Black Sea coast as an inheritance.
-When entering into the inheritance as a US citizen, she would have to pay such a tax that the mansion would not want to.
+Another plus, which many do not think about, is that having the citizenship of the native country helps to minimize taxes on inheritance.
+For example, a year ago I was approached by a US citizen, whose father died tragically, leaving behind a legacy of a luxurious mansion on the Black Sea coast.
+If she inherited as a US citizen, she would have to pay such a tax that she would no longer want a mansion.

 But upon closer examination, I realized that she had not lost the citizenship of Ukraine.
 Despite the fact that for many years she did not support her Ukrainian passport, I advised her to restore the Ukrainian documents, and she filed papers for inheritance not only as a citizen of Ukraine, but also as a Ukrainian resident, which did not raise any questions from the relevant departments and doubt.
 As a result, she inherited after her father’s death and took over the mansion on the Black Sea coast without paying a penny of the tax provided by Ukraine in such cases for foreigners and persons who are not tax residents of the state.
 This situation became possible due to the fact that many years ago, leaving for the USA, she did not leave the apartment in Ukraine and retained Ukrainian citizenship.